 Let’s start with a short and formal bio:

-Iwan has been a member of VMware CTO Ambassadors since 2014, representing the APJ region at global level, and representing Office of the CTO to global customers.
+Iwan was a member of VMware CTO Ambassadors from 2014 – 2018, representing the APJ region at global level, and representing Office of the CTO to global customers.

 He graduated from Bond University, Australia with a degree in IT in 1994.
 He moved to Singapore in 1994 and has lived there ever since with his wife and 2 daughters.